MMACS11DC1-2025/class-exercises-Jeremy-wong123/6.7/README.md

 TESTING:

-    There are 3 main features of this propgram: Generating the data for each star, finding a star that closely resembles the sun and
+    There are 2 main features of this propgram: Generating the data for each star, finding a star that closely resembles the user dscription.

+    If the program were to work